Last Updated: Feb 17, 2014

 BioOne is a global, not-for-profit collaboration bringing together scientific societies, publishers, and libraries to provide access to critical, peer-reviewed research in the biological, ecological, and environmental sciences.

-- PubMed (NCBI, U.S. National Library of Medicine)
+- PubMed (U.S. National Library of Medicine, National Center for Biotechnology Information)

-Contains the National Library of Medicine's search service that provides access to over 11 million citations in MEDLINE, PreMEDLINE and other related databases, with links to participating online journals.
+Contains the National Library of Medicine's search service which provides access to over 11 million citations in MEDLINE, PreMEDLINE and other related databases, with links to participating online journals.

 - ScienceDirect (SciVerse, Elsevier)